 LinkedIn creates the opportunity for a basic online presence with a robust public profile.
 It’s a home base for your personal brand and a good place to start when looking to stake your claim online.
 It’s a site where you can park your bio; declare what you’ve done, where you work, and where you went to school; amplify your research; link to other professionals; and much more.

-To put it in a context that doctors can understand, think of it as a public CV on steroids.
+To put it in a context that doctors can understand, think of it as a public CV on (anabolic) steroids.

 Perhaps most importantly, LinkedIn will offer you immediate real estate on the first page of Google.
 I sometimes call LinkedIn “social media lite” since it doesn’t require the time or commitment that other social media applications do in order to see a benefit.

 Signing up is easy and intuitive.
-And just like I advise for every platform that you will use as a public physician, study your colleagues to see how they build their profiles.
+And just like I advise for every platform that you use as a public physician, study your colleagues to see how they build their profiles.

 Elements of Linked In that will be useful to you

 When I look at LinkedIn I see it from the view of its functionality.
 What can it do for you?
-It’s loaded with features but for now you might think about 4 core elements that will work for most folks:
+It’s loaded with features but for now you might think about 4 core elements that will work for most doctors: